-These fevers are generally low and can be managed with acetaminophen, which is safe to take during pregnancy.
+Fevers are generally low.
+Acetaminophen (Tylenol) is safe to take to bring down a fever during pregnancy.
 Rarely, high, prolonged fevers in pregnancy may lead to birth defects.

-For more information about common COVID vaccine side effects, see this CDC resource page.
+For more information about common and rare COVID vaccine side effects, see this CDC resource page.

 Many people who are considering a pregnancy soon or in the future wonder if the COVID-19 vaccines affect fertility.
 However, there’s no evidence that they do, according to ACOG and SMFM.
-While human vaccine trials did not specifically study fertility, no signs of infertility were noted in animal studies, or reported in the tens of thousands of people of reproductive age who have been vaccinated worldwide.
+While human vaccine trials did not specifically study fertility, no signs of infertility were noted in animal studies, or reported among people of reproductive age who have been vaccinated worldwide.

 Getting vaccinated prior to pregnancy is a great way to ensure that you — and your pregnancy — are protected.

-You can stay informed by checking trusted health websites, such as those listed above, and by talking with your healthcare providers.
+Check trusted health websites, such as sites included in this post, and talk with your healthcare providers.
 Together you can balance the latest data on risks of COVID-19 in pregnancy, the safety of available vaccines, your individual risk factors and exposures, and most importantly, your values and preferences.

 ACOG and SMFM Recommend COVID-19 Vaccination for Pregnant Individuals.
 American College of Obstetricians and Gynecologists.